15 Ways to Reduce Christmas Spending on Your Kids

 Eventually, they’re going to give you some type of idea of what they like.
 Even if it might not be reading.
 I don’t like to read, but sometimes I come across a good book I just can’t put down.
 That’s the kind of book you want to give to your kid for Christmas.

 Thankfully, books aren’t terribly expensive so buying one or two for each kid is a great way to reduce Christmas spending on your kids.
+P.S.
+Here is my FAVORITE Christmas books for kids!

 WANT.
 NEED.
 WEAR.
 READ.

-As I mentioned before, chances are, your kids will likely be bringing home between 10 and 15 gifts from other friends and family.
+If you think about it, your kids will likely be bringing home between 10 and 15 gifts from other friends and family.
 Add in your 4 gifts (WANT, NEED, WEAR, READ), and all of the sudden your kids will be getting close to 20 gifts for Christmas.

 20 GIFTS FOR CHRISTMAS for EACH KID!